-4. PREPARATIONS FOR STUDYING YOGA SCRIPTURES
+3. PREPARATIONS FOR STUDYING YOGA SCRIPTURES

 Scriptures are not about merely memorizing or reciting.
-They exist so you can implement the ideas into your life.
-To begin understanding how you can do this, we need to prepare you by working on these three aspects.
+They exist so that you can implement the ideas into your life.
+To begin to understand how you can do this, we need to prepare the ground of the senses by working on these three aspects.
 These will help you tremendously as these new concepts begin to take root in your life.